 At the heart of my art is film.
 A camera is a tool, in the toolbox for me to use to capture a moment, light, a feeling, design, or landscape.
 My intent is to evoke emotion and a feeling of connection.
 My photography is a blend of landscape, Americana, and street, from my surroundings to my travels.
 A love for the outdoors, nature and ecology keeps me constantly wanting to experience more and I often wander through unfamiliar areas to seek out new inspiration.

 I process and develop my film.
 I explore techniques with developing, dodging and burning, and I use many different papers in the printing process.
 Selecting the paper is a very important part of my process, as each paper will produce a different result.
 I, therefore, give great consideration when choosing a paper, taking into account the colors, textures and images of a negative.
 After printing, I mat the photograph in preparation of framing.
 The matted photograph is added to the frame and the framing is complete.
-The frames I use are made of bamboo, a renwable resource.
-The facing of the frame is UV anti-refective glass for preservation of the artwork.
+The facing of the frame is UV anti-refective facing for preservation of the artwork.

 I aim to work closely and personally with my clients, keeping their needs in mind to achieve the best photographs for their business.
 All work is digital and shot with a full frame, high resolution Nikon camera, a Nikon lens and professional lighting equipment.
 All photographs are retouched to ensure the highest possible quality.